 The most popular implementation for the hierarchical Dirichlet process is the Gibbs sampler based on the restaurant franchise metaphor \citep{Teh2006}, often addressed as \emph{marginal} or \emph{collapsed} Gibbs sampler.
-Despite the convenient expression of its full conditionals and its remarkable flexibility, it is not an exact algorithm, since it recovers the posterior distribution only asymptotically, and there are other well-known drawbacks: it involves a considerable amount of bookkeeping and scales poorly as the number of observations $n$ increases, as it relies on a sequential updating scheme for the $n$ latent tables.
-Moreover, each table allocation depends on all the other allocations, inducing high autocorrelation in the Markov chain, slow mixing, and preventing parallelisation.
-Such limitations have been recognized by several works; see e.g.~\cite{Teh2006, Teh2010, Williamson2013, Rigon2020, Das2024}.
-Accordingly, a plethora of alternative sampling-based strategies have been proposed to reduce computational time and improve the mixing properties and scalability of the standard implementation.
+Despite the convenient expressions of its full conditionals and its remarkable flexibility, it is not an exact algorithm, since it samples from a Markov chain and thus approximates the posterior distribution only asymptotically.
+In addition, there are other well-known drawbacks: it involves a considerable amount of bookkeeping, and scales poorly as the number of observations $n$ increases, as it relies on a sequential updating scheme for the $n$ latent tables.
+Moreover, each table allocation depends on all the other allocations, inducing high autocorrelation in the Markov chain, slow mixing, and preventing parallelization.
+Such limitations have been recognized by several works; see e.g.~\cite{Teh2006, Teh2010, Williamson2013, Rigon2020, Das2025}.
+Accordingly, a plethora of sampling-based strategies have been proposed to reduce computational time and improve mixing and scalability of the standard implementation.
 These are typically Gibbs samplers adopting a \emph{conditional} or \emph{blocked} approach, that is, instantiating the random measures with some finite-dimensional approximation of the posterior.
 Direct assignment schemes instantiate the jumps of the common random probability, often addressed as \emph{global weights}, through the stick-breaking construction \citep{Teh2006} or a finite-dimensional Dirichlet approximation \citep{Fox2011}, while variational methods \citep{Teh2007, Wang2011, Bryant2012} construct mean field approximations of stick-breaking ratios at both levels of the hierarchy.
 Nevertheless, their full conditional distributions still depend on the nested partition induced by the tables, and thus do not completely avoid some of its inherent drawbacks.
-Interestingly, the conditional Gibbs samplers proposed in \cite{Rigon2020} and \cite{Das2024} obviate the need for tables by considering a finite-dimensional approximation of the model, i.e.~by truncating the common random probability a priori.
+Interestingly, the conditional Gibbs samplers proposed in \cite{Rigon2020} and \cite{Das2025} obviate the need for tables by considering a finite-dimensional approximation of the model, i.e.~by truncating the common random probability a priori.